To help your service team to work in an agile way, you may want to set up a team wall.

 Most teams fill the wall with paper or post-it notes and various headings, to show everything the team is working on, the stage of production it’s at, and any work that’s upcoming.

-- work your team is currently doing
+- work the team is currently doing

-- work your team hasn’t started yet
+- work the team has not started yet

 - work that’s done